mr-ansar/layer-cake/doc/source/index.rst

    classes-and-functions

 The combination of multithreading, multiprocessing and multihosting covers a large technical domain.
-The **layer-cake** library has bitten off a big piece of the pie.
-It cant be the whole pie but it's a deliberate piece.
-There is a strong goal for integrity within that selected domain.
+The **layer-cake** library has bitten off a big piece of that pie.
+It can't be the whole pie but it's a deliberate piece.
+There is a strong goal for integrity within that selected subdomain.
 Documentation has been written in a style intended to encourage the less experienced, without frustrating the gurus.
-Topics such as :ref:`type systems<layer-cake-type-reference>` and :ref:`keep-alives<lc-keep-alive>` are not for everyone, but if you are in the business of production-quality development then they are hard to avoid.
+If you are not familiar with asynchronous messaging and the more obscure details of networking (e.g. :ref:`keep-alives<lc-keep-alive>`) this may require a second reading.

 .. only: html